bparanj/crystal/electronics/components/resistor-ac.md

 - Motor control

 In the diagram above, I've shown:

 - Blue wave: Reference signal
 - Red wave: Signal that is 180° out of phase
 - The horizontal axis represents time
 - The vertical axis represents amplitude

-Phase differences are crucial in:
+Phase differences are used in:

 - Power systems (three-phase power)
 - Signal processing
 - Audio systems (stereo imaging)